WatForm/org.alloytools.alloy/org.alloytools.alloy.core/src/main/java/ca/uwaterloo/watform/portus/ARCHITECTURE.md

 The entry point to the translation process is the `TranslateAlloyToFortress` class.
-It simply delegates to the `TranslatorManager` class for each translation, which uses the `FortressOptions` (representing user-configured options) to come up with a list of translators.
+It simply delegates to the `TranslatorManager` class for each translation, which uses the `PortusOptions` (representing user-configured options) to come up with a list of translators.
 When asked to translate an expression, `TranslatorManager` delegates to each of the translators in the list in turn until one successfully translates the expression, or throws an exception if none of them can.